 Chicken Piccata

 Chicken piccata is a delicious Italian American dish that is based on veal scaloppine.
-Tender chicken breast fillets are pounded, floured and then pan fried and then a delicious lemon and caper sauce poured on top.
+Tender chicken breasts fillets are pounded, floured and then pan fried and then a delicious lemon and caper sauce poured on top.
 It's perfect for a week night dinner but so delicious you'll want to make this every night.
 This is a pushy recipe Dear Reader!

 Chicken piccata is an easy dish that doesn't require a lot of time apart from pounding the chicken breasts.
 The sauce is very simple: butter, garlic, chicken stock, capers and lemon juice are all you need for the sauce so chances are you have most of these ingredients ready to make the sauce already.
 I decided to make chicken piccata this week because I had lots of lemons and parsley.
 I always have capers and this recipe is a great one if you're looking for something amazing but want to rely on what is seasonal and what you may already have in the fridge or freezer.
 I added some white wine to it as I like the flavour that it adds to a sauce but you can omit this.
 Or you can also use marsala or brandy for a richer flavour.